zuixjs/cdnjs/sparseCheckout.md

 `$ git pull origin master --depth 10`

-It's all done, you will only have jquery lib now, other files won't be checkeout, let's take a look at the space it used:
+It's all done, you will only have jquery lib now and other files won't be checked out.
+Let's take a look at the space it used:

 `$ du -d 1 -h`
 > 18M     ./ajax